HashimsGitHub/voting-portal/README.md

-# 2026 NAA KSA Executive Council Election — Voting Portal
+# 2026 Executive Council Election — Voting Portal

 Welcome!
-This is the official online voting site for the 2026 NAA KSA Executive Council Election.
+This is the official online voting site for the 2026 Election.

 ## 🌐 Website Link